 A deed of trust acts as an agreement between you—the homebuyer—and your lender.
-It states not just that you'll repay the loan, but that a third party called the trustee will hold legal title to the property until you do.
+It states that you'll repay the loan, and that a third party called the trustee will hold legal title to the property until you do.

-A deed of trust is the security for your loan, and it's recorded in the public records.
-If a state requires it, borrowers must agree to sign the deed of trust if they want to take out a home loan, just as they would have to sign a mortgage in another state.
+A deed of trust is the security for your loan.
+It is recorded in the public records.
+If a state requires it, borrowers must agree to sign the deed of trust if they want to take out a home loan.
+This is just as they would have to do to sign a mortgage in another state.

 How Does a Deed of Trust Work?

 A deed of trust addresses three parties:

-- The trustor, or obligor, who is the borrower
+- The trustor, or obliger, who is the borrower

 - The trustee, who holds "bare or legal" title (usually a title company)

 - The beneficiary, who is the lender

 The trustee doesn't represent either the borrower or the lender.
-The trustee is typically an entity such as a title company that holds "power of sale" in the event that the borrower defaults.
+The trustee is typically an entity such as a title company that holds "power of sale" in the event you default on the loan.
 Once the deed is paid in full, the trustee reconveys the property to the buyer.

-A deed of trust includes most of the same information as a mortgage, including:
+A deed of trust includes most of the same information as a mortgage, This includes:

 - The original loan amount

-- A legal description of the property that's used as security or collateral for the mortgage
+- A legal description of the property used as security for the mortgage

 - The names of parties: trustee, trustor, and beneficiary